ObserveRTC/observer-service/README.md

 #### Sinks

-Observer sinks are the connection where the reports are forwarded to.
+The observer forward the generated reports through sinks.
+There are different type of sinks implemented to integrate different type of services.
-Each sink has the following configuration structure:
+A sink has the following configuration structure:

 ```yaml
 sinks: